 These VHF frequencies have a line of sight capability.
 This means VHF range is from where you stand or fly to the visible horizon.
 These signals normally do not follow the curvature of the earth.
 Ok, well just a little.. about 20%.

 The actual range depends also on the height of your antenna.
-Thus, an aircraft at FL400 has more VHF range than one at 1500 ft.
-It also depends on how much power your transmitter has (some have 7, 10 or even 16 watts).
+Thus, an aircraft at FL400 has more VHF range than one flying at 1500 ft.
+It also depends on how much power your transmitter has (most have 7, some 10 or even 16 watts).
 Atmospheric conditions can either help increase range or make some frequencies unusable, this effect is sometimes noticeable on VHF but even more so on HF (3 MHz - 30 MHz) and LF (300 kHz - 3 MHz).
 More on that in our solar radio pages.

 To calculate VHF range, you may want to use this formula: VHF Range = 1.33 × (√H-aircraft + √H-gs).